mykelalvis/FT/Traveller/Adventures/Beltstrike.md

 A teardrop-shaped planetoid and named for Sonares’s god of war, Atiensis was the first of the Free Radical habitats and was built by independents without any backing from the Industrial Combines.
 It is still rich in water-bearing minerals and organic compounds.

-Its settlement is a fissure-city: a domed city built into the vast Axis Fissure that slices neatly down through the centre of Atiensis.
+Its settlement is a fissure-city: a domed city built into the vast Axis Fissure that slices neatly down through the center of Atiensis.
 The settlement is arranged in tiers carved from the rock and built onto it, with large, fast, elevator platforms running the full length of the fissure walls on both sides, and a network of high-speed tube trains running laterally and around the outside of the fissure.

 Atiensis is home to many wealthy families linked with the SWA and the old ruling clans of Sonares I.

 ### Aviada

-Aviada is Maas Industries’ attempt to create an artists’ haven and cultural centre.
+Aviada is Maas Industries’ attempt to create an artists’ haven and cultural center.
 The planetoid itself is an attractive, lop-sided sphere with strangely regular craters and fissures along its surface.
-The Aviada settlement is within the hollowed-out core, a collection of geodesic domes known as counties that favour a particular artistic pursuit (music, painting, performance, and so forth).
+The Aviada settlement is within the hollowed-out core, a collection of geodesic domes known as counties that favor a particular artistic pursuit (music, painting, performance, and so forth).
 Maas sponsors frequent exhibitions, galas, festivals and celebrations.
 Scala County is the home of a thriving film industry that rivals the major entertainment studios of Sonares I.

 ### Cursed

 So called because the members of the first expedition to the asteroid died mysterious deaths all within a few short years of each other.
 Cursed is now an asteroid providing cheap, block accommodation for miners, Belters, spacers and zero-g specialists and their families.
-Its facilities are basic and the industries it supports centre on ore and mineral processing.
+Its facilities are basic and the industries it supports center on ore and mineral processing.
 Despite the bad luck associated with the origins of the asteroid, no one has died from the (now near legendary) curse said to plague the rock.
 The inhabitants of Cursed have come up with hundreds of separate conspiracies, urban myths and fanciful explanations for the demise of the original Belters, but common understanding is that the unfortunate deaths were the result of simple coincidence.

 ### Grael